With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Rose Medical Association Inc/peoria is a methadone clinic in Peoria, IL located at 209 West Romeo, B Garrett Boulevard, 61605 zip code.
-Rose Medical Association Inc/peoria provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
-Also, Rose Medical Association Inc/peoria provides domestic violence services, mental health services and professional intervention.
-Rose Medical Association Inc/peoria includes opioid treatment for children and adolescents.
-Rose Medical Association Inc/peoria also provides detox service that includes: opioid detox.
+Rose Medical Association Inc/peoria is a methadone clinic in Peoria, IL located in Peoria County at 209 West Romeo, B Garrett Boulevard, 61605 zip code area that also includes suboxone treatment.
+Rose Medical Association Inc/peoria provides buprenorphine maintenance, naltrexone administration and buprenorphine detox.
+Also, Rose Medical Association Inc/peoria provides domestic violence services, mentoring/peer support and recovery coaches.
+Rose Medical Association Inc/peoria provides opioid treatment for children and adolescents.
+Rose Medical Association Inc/peoria also provides detox treatment that consists of: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.